 So, a new apartment in Orlando is what you need.
-Searching for a new apartment can be an exciting experience.
+Searching for a new apartment in Orlando can be an exciting experience.
 You get to visit beautiful buildings, see fantastic pools and soak in stunning landscapes.
 When you enter an apartment clubhouse, you find friendly smiles, often some fresh-baked treats to munch on, and an escorted tour of all the apartment has to offer.
-It is easy to get swept up in imagining your new life at this great place, entertaining your friend in that big living area, parties at the pool, enjoying a drink on the balcony…
+It is easy to get swept up in imagining your new life at this great place, entertaining your friend in that big living area, parties at the pool, enjoying a drink on the apartment balcony…

 But hold on there partner, before you jump on the renting express, remember that you still have some work to do.
 Keep in mind the reasons you are looking for a new space and evaluate the space to make sure it will fit your lifestyle.
 Think about how you will be spending your time in this new apartment and give each apartment a good evaluation.
 Just ask the five W's (and one H) - who, what, where, when, why and how.

 Who will be living around you?

 Moving into a new apartment means living in close proximity to a number of strangers.
 Having something in common with your neighbors will greatly increase the way you enjoy your new apartment.
 Are you living with students, working adults, families?
 You want to make sure the community fits your personality and needs.
 Also, pay close attention to who represents the apartment staff?
 Are they easy to talk to, easy to reach?
 Who will be handling repairs and maintenance?
 It is important to know who to contact if a problem comes up.

 What is your budget?
 What is included with the rent?

 What services are included?
 Some typical items to ask for are pet charges, utilities, exercise areas, parking, storage areas and washer/dryer – make sure to inquire about the items you are interested in during your tour.
 You could also check out this list of apartments with a washer and dryer included.

 Where is the apartment located?